taltosiano/Ex3/README.md

 ## our project

-+ The project contains the Dijkstra's algorithm who uses to find the shortest path in a weighted graph.
++ The main algorithm the project contains is the Dijkstra's algorithm who uses to find the shortest path in a weighted graph.

 ### Design and implement two main interfaces: